- Electoral Register

 Electoral registration officers must keep two registers - the electoral register and the open register.

 Your name and address will be included in the open register unless you ask for them to be removed.
-Removing your details from the open register would not affect your right to vote and you can do this by completing this form.
-Your details will be removed from any future open register but cannot be removed from any open register that has already been published.
+Removing your details from the open register would not affect your right to vote and you can do this by completing an online form.
+(Opens in a New Window) Your details will be removed from any future open register but cannot be removed from any open register that has already been published.

 Inspection of the Electoral Register